maxkossek/maxkossek.github.io/_posts/2025-08-05-variance-sports.md

     lastmod: 2025-08-05
 ---

 Sports where the top dog almost always wins have low variance; sports where the underdog has a higher chance of winning have higher variance.
-Examples of high variance sports include ice hockey, soccer, and baseball.
+Examples of high variance sports include ice hockey, soccer, track and field, weightlifting, and baseball.
 Low variance sports include tennis, weightlifting, Formula 1, and chess.

 You can measure performance or skill based on win-to-loss variance or probability (odds in sports betting).
 The rules of the league and the sport can be adjusted to increase or decrease the variance, even within the same sport.
 For example, March Madness (single-elimination) has much higher variance than NBA Playoffs (Best of 7).
 In general, these are factors that increase variance: